-Spiritual Goals: Bible stories presented throughout the year will give a basic overview of creation, Noah, Moses, David, John the Baptist, Christ’s birth, Jesus’ miracles, death and resurrection, disciples and Paul.
-These stories help the children learn the Bible is the true Word of God and give them understanding of who God is, who Jesus is and that He loves them and wants to be part of their life (salvation).
-As a result we should show His love to others.
+Bible stories presented throughout the year will give a basic overview of creation: Noah, Moses, David, John the Baptist, Christ’s birth, Jesus’ miracles, death and resurrection, the disciples and Paul.
+These stories help children learn the Bible is the true Word of God and give them an understanding of who God is, who Jesus is and that He loves them and wants to be part of their life (and salvation).
+As a result, we should show His love to others.
 We will work at school and at home to memorize one scripture passage per month.

-Handwriting skills, Colors, Color words, Letters/Sounds, Blending, CVC (consonant/vowel/consonant) Words, Sentences, Sight Words, Emergent Reading, Simple CVC books, Read fluently with expression, Rhyming, Left to right concept, Geography Passport, Follow directions, Complete a project, Work independently, Math – counting, numerals 0-9, recognizing 1-100, simple addition, telling time, patterning, money recognition, measuring, sequencing, and much more.
+Handwriting skills, Colors, Color words, Letters/Sounds, Blending, CVC (consonant/vowel/consonant) Words, Sentences, Sight Words, Emergent Reading, Simple CVC books, Reading fluently with expression, Rhyming, Left-to-right concept, Geography Passport, Following directions, Completing a project, Working independently, Math, including counting, numerals 0-9, recognizing 1-100, simple addition, telling time, patterning, money recognition, measuring, sequencing and much more.

-Small motor control, Perception, Balance, Mirror, Large motor skills – balancing, catching, skipping
+Small motor control, Perception, Balance, Mirrors, Large motor skills, including balancing, catching, skipping

-Taking turns, Share, Kindness toward others (forgiveness), Learn to remain seated for longer periods of time, Talk to subject being discussed, Manners at the table, Field Trip etiquette
+Taking turns, Sharing, Kindness toward others (and forgiveness), Learning to remain seated for longer periods of time, Talking to the subject during discussion, Manners at the table, Field Trip etiquette

-Art – Cutting, painting, explore all types of art media, seasonal projects
+Art — Cutting, painting, exploring all types of art media, seasonal projects

 Cooking — measuring, stirring, cutting, basic cooking skills